inspec/inspec-aws/docs/resources/aws_network_manager_global_networks.md

 # aws_network_manager_global_networks

-Use the `aws_network_manager_global_networks` InSpec audit resource to test properties of a single specific AWS Network Manager Global Network.
+Use the `aws_network_manager_global_networks` InSpec audit resource to test properties of a single specific AWS Network Manager global network.

-The AWS::NetworkManager::GlobalNetwork resource describes one or more global networks.
+The `AWS::NetworkManager::GlobalNetwork` resource describes one or more global networks.

 ## Syntax